Maximum break

 Joe Davis made the first officially recognised maximum break in a 1955 exhibition match in London.
 At the Classic in January 1982, Steve Davis achieved the first recognised maximum in professional competition, which was also the first in a televised match.
 The following year, Cliff Thorburn became the first player to make a maximum at the World Snooker Championship.
-As of 2023, Ronnie O'Sullivan holds the record for the most maximum breaks in professional competition, with 15.
-He also holds the record for the fastest competitive maximum break, at 5 minutes and 8 seconds, which he achieved at the 1997 World Championship.
+As of August 2025, over 200 officially recognised maximum breaks have been made in professional tournament play.
+Ronnie O'Sullivan holds the record for the most maximum breaks in professional competition, with 17, and also the Guinness World Record for the fastest competitive maximum break, which he made at the 1997 World Championship in a time of 5 minutes and 8 seconds.
+At the 2017 Championship League, Mark Davis became the first player to make two official maximums at the same event.
+In the 2025 World Snooker Championship qualifiers, Jackson Page became the first player to make two official maximums in the same match.
+In the 2025 Saudi Arabia Snooker Masters semi-finals, O'Sullivan became the first to make two official maximums in a one-session match or on the same day.